actiontech/txle/README.md

 txle is a distributed transaction solution and can guarantee the final consistency of the business data.
 ## Feature
 * Multiple ways to guarantee the final consistency of the business data.
 * High performance.
-QPS is 5000 or so and TPS is 50000 or so.
+The impact of a single branch transaction on business performance is around 2ms.
 * Low invasion.
 It can work by setting 2 annotations.
 * Support quick start by Docker.
 * Support service downgrading.
 No effect to main business in case of irresistible factors.